solvosci/slv-purchase/purchase_order_partner_ref_mandatory/readme/DESCRIPTION.rst

-Add Partner Ref field in purchase order
+Highlight Partner Ref field in some views.